 TrustWorks is implicitly concerned with human rights in its core business operations.
 Within its sphere of external influence, the company focuses on addressing non-technical risks facing oil, gas and mining companies that operate in conflict-affected, fragile and developing contexts, and therefore helps ensure companies are in conformity with internationally proclaimed human rights principles.
-TrustWorks believes in the potential of the private sector to collaborate with governments and communities to achieve peace-building, state building and sustainable development that establish/re-establish the conditions for the enjoyment of social, political and economic rights, and therefore to actively contribute to an environment where human rights are respected and promoted.

-Due to our mandate to help businesses improve the way they work, TrustWorks upholds a policy to not preclude any company accused of human rights violations from receiving our services and support on the basis of that accusation - as we feel these companies need our services in many ways more than others in order to rectify their operational practices.
-However, when we are approached for support by businesses who may have been accused of human rights violations we do our due diligence in order to decide whether to work with such companies and to ensure that we do not become ourselves, complicit.
-Due diligence involves an honest assessment of:
+Due to our mandate to help businesses improve their impact on communities, TrustWorks upholds a policy to not preclude any company accused of human rights violations from receiving our services and support on the basis of that accusation - as we feel these companies need our services in many ways more than others in order to rectify their operational practices.

+However, when approached by a company, TrustWorks first fulfils a due diligence assessment of this company - all the more so if the company has been accused of violations.
+Once this initial due diligence screening completed, TrustWorks decides whether to work with such companies and to ensure that we do not become ourselves, complicit.

+TrustWorks's due diligence assessment involves an honest evaluation of: